sarbal/BINF_tut/lessons/python_datafun.md

     print(x)
 ```

+# Q1: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk, write a for loop that prints out the first ten powers of 2 starting from 2^0.

 ## while loops
 The while loop keeps going as long as the argument it is passed evaluates to "True".
 ```